delucks/dotfiles/README.md

 	wifi_interface = "wlp3s0"
 	wired_interface = "enp4s0"
 	cpu_thermal_path = "/sys/devices/virtual/thermal/thermal_zone1/temp"
+	uses_wal = false
 ```

 These variables will be interpolated into the templates in this repo to customize the current machine.
 After this file is created, run `chezmoi -v apply` to set up the configurations.
+If you're planning on using [`pywal`](https://github.com/dylanaraps/pywal) to manage colorschemes, set "uses_wal", install pywal, and generate a scheme based on your chosen background first.

 X11